Hangur/vagrant/README.md

 - pwd // tells where I am
 - cd .. // goes one directory back
 - ls -la // lists all files in the directory

+3. Vagrant commands:

+- vagrant up // go to directory to start the vagrant
+- vagrant ssh // connect with the machine, after it is up
+- exit // obvious :p